-Southern Bali has a beach for everyone, from the seemingly endless stretch of biscuit coloured sand stretching from backpacker hub Kuta, through trendy Seminyak, to the golden crescent and calm sea of Jimbaran Bay, the surf enclaves and stunning beaches of the Bukit Peninsula, and the low-key, laid back Sanur, which shakes off its retiree haven tag with one of the most happening kite-surfing spots on the island.
-A stalwart on the luxury hotel scene is the town of Seminyak, which is home to some of the islands finest hotels and restaurants.
+Seminyak and southern Bali holidays have a beach for everyone.
+From the seemingly endless stretch of biscuit-coloured sand stretching from backpacker hub Kuta, through trendy Seminyak, to the golden crescent and calm sea of Jimbaran Bay, the surf enclaves and stunning beaches of the Bukit Peninsula, and the low-key, laid back Sanur, which shakes off its retiree haven tag with one of the most happening kite-surfing spots on the island.
+A stalwart on the luxury hotel scene is the town of Seminyak, home to some of the island’s finest hotels and restaurants.
 It's also the expat home of choice, many of whom run fashion and interiors boutiques,

 or the latest organic-clean-food-clean-living café.
-Fronted by five miles of soft sand beach and rolling waves, Seminyak hosts some seriously fiery sunsets, best enjoyed with a chilled Bintang or Mojito in hand.
-And if you're a 'long walks on the beach' kind of person you'll find plenty of roaming space here, though stray too far and you'll end up in the backpacker party scene of Kuta – you'll notice as the shorts get shorter and the singlet's sparser...
+Fronted by five miles of soft sand beach and rolling waves, Seminyak hosts some seriously fiery sunsets, best enjoyed with a chilled Bintang or mojito in hand.
+And if you’re a ‘long walks on the beach’ kind of person, you'll find plenty of roaming space here, though stray too far and you'll end up in the backpacker party scene of Kuta, which you'll notice as the shorts get shorter and the singlet's sparser...

 Contact one of our specialists + 44 (0) 20 3958 6120